-- Spread out the Brussels sprouts and grapes on a baking sheet lined with parchment paper.
+- Spread out the Brussels sprouts and grapes in a single layer on a baking sheet lined with parchment paper for easier cleanup.

 - Roast in the oven for 20 to 30 minutes, tossing half way through, until the Brussels Sprouts are browned and crispy on the outside.

 - Remove the pan from the oven.
-Drizzle the balsamic vinegar or reduction over the Brussels sprouts and grapes and serve.
+Drizzle the glaze over the Brussels sprouts and grapes and serve.

 Nutritional information is an estimation only.